-Having said that, don’t think of doing this as rewarding your dog for this behaviour – help your pet to learn that just eating whatever he or she likes isn’t going to be tolerated.
+Having said that, don’t think of doing this as rewarding your dog for this behavior – help your pet to learn that just eating whatever he or she likes isn’t going to be tolerated.

 With so many fruits and vegetables being surprisingly risky for dogs to eat, it’s wonderful knowing that bell peppers are safe for dogs to eat.

 Dogs can not only eat peppers, but they can get plenty of vitamins and nutrition for doing so, providing they’re served in moderation.

 Dogs can eat green peppers as much as they can yellow, red or orange peppers – all those colors mean are different stages of ripeness.

 See which one your dog likes best, and you’ll see some health perks in no time.